makandra/assignable_values/README.md

     Power.current = nil
     story.valid? # => true

+Think of this as enabling an optional authorization layer on top of your model validations, which can be switched on or off depending on the current context.

 Instead of a lambda you can also use the `:through` option to name an instance method:

     class Story < ActiveRecord::Base